 The Boworadet rebellion thus achieved the opposite of what it had intended: the Khana Ratsadon government became increasingly paranoid of counter-revolutionary movements and authoritarian as a result.
 An Act for the Preservation of the Constitution was passed, which allowed the government to imprison or exile suspected dissidents without trial.
 The expression of the popular will that was promised by the revolution did not materialize.

 It was into the hands of Phibun that the machinery of this authoritarian government would eventually fall.
 Phibun had become increasingly powerful after the Boworadet rebellion, the suppression of which he had played a key role.
 A scandal erupting from Phraya Pahol’s administration led to his government’s decreasing popularity, and indeed he eventually found himself possessing only a minority in parliament.
 Compelled to resign, Phraya Pahol was replaced by Phibun as prime minister in 1938.

 This represented the ultimate triumph of the military wing of the Khana Ratsadon over Pridi’s civilian wing.
 The two men were starkly different.
 Pridi was rooted quite firmly in the European liberal tradition.
 He believed that the purpose of the government was to allow citizens to flourish and “develop to their utmost capability”; there was no point in political progress if it did not become a pathway for economic progress.
 As such, the government should provide the not only the rule of law, but also education and healthcare.
 Phibun, on the other hand, admired a different sort of government entirely: right-wing fascism.
-He believed the state was an expression of popular sovereignty and opinion, and that the government had a duty to manage its citizens’ behaviour and culture.
+He believed the state was an expression of popular sovereignty and opinion, and that the government had a duty to manage its citizens’ behavior and culture.